Manal-Almodala/Quiltmatician/README.md

 It should be quite clear why this problem is so difficult.
 The number of possible packings on a 2D grid is typically too large, even for a relatively small number of items.
 Hence, we can't simply brute force search our way through the solution space to look for the optimal packing.

-## A simple approach (to a hard problem)

 Now is probbaly a good time to note that packing and cutting stock problems are in fact NP-hard problems.
 With this in mind, we shouldn't hold our breath trying to find efficient exact solution.
 One way around this is to devise a polynomial approximation algorithm.
 Like the name suggests, we can almost guarantee it will not arrive at the optimal solution, but we can hopefully arrive at a solution that is "good enough".

+## A simple approach (to a hard problem)

+A concept that comes up frequently when talking about approximation algorithms is this idea of a heuristic.
+A heuristic can be thought of as "rule of thumb" reasoning or an inutitive judegment, , that helps reach an approximate solution.
+Superisingly, this problem has an incredibly simple, well-known heuristic called the first-fit decreasing (FFD hurestic, whihc